 Tips how to use the lemon curd and how to get variation

 Use this low-carb lemon curd like you would the conventional sugar-laden lemon curd.
 Here are some ideas:

-- Spread it on low-carb bread, scones, waffles or cookies.
+- Spread it on low-carb bread (or this one), scones, waffles or cookies.

-- Fill low-carb pancakes or crepes with lemon curd.
+- Fill low-carb pancakes or crepes with this low-carb lemon curd.